1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Based on current listing details, eligibility includes: IRS 501(c)(3) nonprofit tax-exempt groups or government agencies that serve North Dakota residents.
-Only one request per organization per year is accepted.
+Based on current listing details, eligibility includes: Eligible nonprofit organizations and government agencies from anywhere in North Dakota.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Up to $5,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.